awsdocs/amazon-workmail-administration-guide/doc_source/lambda-content-access.md

 }
 ```

-The following example policy grants an IAM entity full read and update access to all inbound and outbound messages for every Amazon WorkMail organization in your AWS account\.
+The following example policy grants an IAM entity full read and update access to all inbound and outbound messages for every Amazon WorkMail organization in your AWS accounts\.

 ```
 {